likai1993/likai1993.github.io/_pages/about.md

 Short Bio
 ----
 I am an Assistant Professor in the Dept. of Computer Science at San Diego State University [[SDSU]](https://cs.sdsu.edu/).
-My research interests lie in security evaluation, vulnerability detection, and performance optimization, with current focus on Blockchain.
-I received my Ph.D. from Syracuse University [[SU]](http://eng-cs.syr.edu/our-departments/electrical-engineering-and-computer-science) in 2022, where I was adviced by [Dr. Yuzhe (Richard) Tang](http://tristartom.github.io/).
+My research interests lie in distributed system security and performance optimization, with the current focus on the Blockchain.
+I received my Ph.D. from Syracuse University [[SU]](http://eng-cs.syr.edu/our-departments/electrical-engineering-and-computer-science) in May 2022, where I worked with [Dr. Yuzhe (Richard) Tang](http://tristartom.github.io/).

-Currently, my research focuses on understanding and hardening the security of largely deployed Blockchain systems such as Ethereum and Bitcoin.
+Currently, my research group focuses on understanding and hardening the security of largely deployed Blockchains such as Ethereum and Bitcoin.

  **I am always looking for self-motivated students to work on system security.
 If you are interested, please send me an email with your CV and transcripts!**